juampicerutti/TidyScreen_v2_docs_new/docs/examples/chemical_space_synthesis.md

 <figure>
   <p align="center">
   <img src="/TidyScreen_v2_docs_new/img/CZP.png" alt="Description of image" width="1000"/>
-  <figcaption>**Figure 1:** Three-dimensional structure of the CZP, the target enzime for which ligands/inhibitors are to be constructed.</figcaption>
+  <figcaption>**Figure 1:** Three-dime7nsional structure of the CZP, the target enzime for which ligands/inhibitors are to be constructed.</figcaption>
   </p>
 </figure>
 ---